General Interface

 Log In

-The log in page is likely the first menu to greet a user accessing dbs LiveForms.
+The login page is likely the first menu to greet a user accessing DBS LiveForms.
 It also appears when a user has become inactive for an extended period of time.
-To log in, a user must enter their username and their password.

-Two Factor Authentication only happens if it is enabled in a user’s profile.
-After a typical log in, the user will then be asked to enter a code from either ther email or their authenticator app depending on which method they chose.
+Two-Factor Authentication only happens if it is enabled in a user’s profile.
+After a typical login, the user will then be asked to enter a code from either their email, SMS, or their authenticator app depending on which method they chose.

 Once the user enters the correct code, they can continue to the Home menu.